High Prices For Orphan Drugs Strain Families And Insurers

 It was a 12-month onesie; Luke was 18 months old.

 "That's not normal.
-Babies fly through clothes the first year-and-a-half of life," Whitbeck said.
+Babies fly through clothes the first year and a half of life," Whitbeck said.
 As Meg lifted another onesie from Luke's dresser, she took a deep breath as she realized: It was full of 9- and 12-month clothes.

-Within weeks, Luke would be laying in a hospital bed at Maria Fareri Children's Hospital in Valhalla, N.Y.
-If handed a toy, he would hold it but lacked enough energy to play.
-Luke was diagnosed with Gaucher disease – a genetic condition that affects only about 6,000 people in the U.S.
+Within weeks, Luke would be lying in a hospital bed at Maria Fareri Children's Hospital in Valhalla, N.Y.
+If handed a toy, he would hold it, but he lacked enough energy to play.
+Luke was diagnosed with Gaucher disease — a genetic condition that affects only about 6,000 people in the U.S.

 Luke's body lacked the glucocerebrosidase enzyme, and every cell in his tiny frame was becoming compromised.
-Luke's liver and spleen were swollen and without treatment his bones would eventually become fragile.
+Luke's liver and spleen were swollen, and without treatment his bones would eventually become fragile.
 Brain damage could follow.
 Some babies die before the age of 2, if they aren't treated.
 Patients can live decades with enzyme replacement therapy.

 Dr. David Kronn, who heads the medical genetics unit at Maria Fareri, said Luke's condition was "quite severe" and he needed help fast.

-Luke immediately began treatment but the family said they spent months uncertain whether their health insurer Oxford Health Plans, which is owned by UnitedHealthcare, would cover the drug.
+Luke immediately began treatment, but the family said it spent months uncertain whether its health insurer, Oxford Health Plans, which is owned by UnitedHealthcare, would cover the drug.
 The drug is made by Sanofi Genzyme and costs $6,356.69 for each treatment, the Whitbecks' paperwork shows.

 "At the time, there was a lot going on physically with Luke," Meg Whitbeck recalled.
 In the first two months after his diagnosis, the family would receive bills and "we were just putting it all in a pile."

 In late April, the Whitbecks received a letter from the insurer asking for additional medical information to process the payments for Luke's medicine.
-It was the first time, Meg said that she became scared about how the drug would be paid for.
+It was the first time, Meg said, that she became scared about how the drug would be paid for.
 She recalled wondering: "How can something that's going to keep my baby alive not be covered by insurance?"

 UnitedHealthcare spokeswoman Tracey Lempner said her company covered Cerezyme and the dosage suggested by the doctor from the beginning.
 Last May, the Whitbecks received a confirmation letter that UnitedHealthcare would cover the drug.